jacobmarks/image-quality-issues/README.md

 This plugin is a Python plugin that allows you to find common issues in your image datasets.

-With this plugin, you can:
+With this plugin, you can find the following issues:

--   Find bright images
--   Find dark images
--   Find weird aspect ratios
+-   Aspect ratio: find images with weird aspect ratios
--   Find blurry images
+-   Blurriness: find blurry images
--   Find high contrast images
+-   Brightness: find bright and dark images
--   Find low contrast images
+-   Contrast: find images with high or low contrast
--   Find low entropy images
+-   Entropy: find images with low entropy
--   Find underexposed images
+-   Exposure: find overexposed and underexposed images
--   Find overexposed images
+-   Saturation: find images with low and high saturation

-It is straightforward to add support for other types of issues!

 ## Installation